4WD Omni-Directional Smart Rover with Wi-Fi Teleoperation

 Hardware

 The project relies on an STM32 Nucleo board as the main controller, communicating with an ESP8266 for remote commands.
 The chassis has been modified to support 4 independent DC motors and mecanum wheels for complex kinematics.
-Three ultrasonic sensors handle spatial awareness, while power is regulated via a buck converter to safely power the logic systems from the Li-ion batteries.
+Two ultrasonic sensors handle spatial awareness, while power is regulated via a buck converter to safely power the logic systems from the standard battery packs.

 Schematics